-The ethos of St Mary's is to nurture the need of each individual child to fulfil their potential.
-In addition, as part of our obligations that are imposed on all educational institutions by the Equality Act 2010, the School has a Public Sector Equality Duty (PSED) to
+The ethos of the school is to nurture the need of each individual child to fulfil their potential.
+In addition, as part of the obligations imposed on all educational institutions by the Equality Act 2010, the school has a Public Sector Equality Duty (PSED) to

-- Publish information to demonstrate how the School is complying with PSED, including information relating people who share a protected characteristic, and to - Publish equality objectives every four years and monitor these annually.
+- Publish information to demonstrate how the school is complying with PSED, including information relating people who share a protected characteristic, and to - · Publish equality objectives every four years and monitor these annually.

-.
-The protected characteristics include: age, disability, religion or belief, race, marriage and civil partnership, sex, sexual orientation, and gender reassignment.
+The protected characteristics include age, disability, religion or belief, race, marriage and civil partnership, sex, sexual orientation, and gender reassignment.

-The School's Equal Opportunity Policy and Objectives were reviewed in 2020.
-In common with all the School policies, it is available on our website.
+The School's Equal Opportunity Policy and Objectives were last reviewed in 2018 and will be reviewed in September 2022.
+In common with all the school policies, it is available on the School website.